achimoraites/Python-Image-Converter/README.md

 ## This is a simple Image converter written in Python
-The app is using PIL ,rawpy and imageio you simply put the convert.py in the folder you want to convert set the options and the app will convert all the selected files to jpg .
+The app is using PIL ,rawpy and imageio .
+Files are converted to .jpg format

 ## Convert for FREE multiple image files
 I saw all kinds of software out there but when you have hundrends of raw images is tedious to convert